 Yale University Policy Statements

 Title IX of the Education Amendments of 1972 protects people from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.
-Questions regarding Title IX may be referred to the university’s Title IX coordinator, Elizabeth Conklin, at 203.432.6854 or at firstname.lastname@example.org, or to the U.S. Department of Education, Office for Civil Rights, 8th Floor, Five Post Office Square, Boston MA 02109-3921; tel.
-617.289.0111, TDD 800.877.8339, or email@example.com.
-For additional information, including information on Yale’s sexual misconduct policies and a list of resources available to Yale community members with concerns about sexual misconduct, please visit https://smr.yale.edu.
+Questions regarding Title IX may be referred to the University’s Title IX Coordinator, Elizabeth Conklin, at 203.432.6854 or at email@example.com, or to the U.S. Department of Education, Office for Civil Rights, 8th Floor, 5 Post Office Square, Boston MA 02109-3921; tel.
+617.289.0111, TDD 800.877.8339, or firstname.lastname@example.org.
+For additional information, including information on Yale’s sexual misconduct policies and a list of resources available to Yale community members with concerns about sexual misconduct, please visit https://titleix.yale.edu.

 Security and Fire Safety